alexwlchan/alexwlchan.net/src/_drafts/how-do-i-use-my-iphone-cameras.md

 2154 wide camera      / 1× zoom
 ```

-So the telephoto and ultrawide cameras account for 5% and 10% of my camera use, respectively -- less than I'd have guessed.
+So the telephoto and ultrawide cameras account for 5% and 10% of my camera use, respectively.
-I wouldn't be too fussed to lose the telephoto, and I'd rather lose that than the ultrawide -- and judging by Apple's new iPhones, my usage pattern is fairly typical.
+I wouldn't be too fussed to lose the telephoto, and I'd give that up before the ultrawide -- and judging by Apple's choice of cameras for their new phones, my usage isn't unusual.

-I'm not planning to upgrade for another year or two, so this is just a curiosity -- but if you're trying to choose between iPhones this year, the EXIF metadata might help your decision.
+I'm not planning to upgrade for another year or two, so this is just a curiosity, and a chance to experiment with exiftool -- but if you're trying to choose between iPhones this year, the EXIF metadata might help your decision.